What Is the Endocannabinoid System and What Is Its Role?

 What is the Endocannabinoid System (ECS)?

-The endocannabinoid system (ECS) is a complex cell-signaling system that governs homeostatic balance within the human body.
+The endocannabinoid system (ECS) is a complex nerve cell signaling system that modulates the central nervous system’s function and helps maintain homeostasis.

-The ECS ensures and maintains physiological and neurological balance within and between your body’s internal organs.
-The Endocannabinoid system was not discovered until the early 1990’s by research exploring the molecular properties of THC and its interactions within the human body.
+The ECS ensures and maintains physiological, emotional, and cognitive stability.
+The Endocannabinoid System was not discovered until the early 1990’s by research exploring the molecular properties of THC and its interactions within the human body.